haxenme/nme/readme.md

 	nme rebuild tools,clean,windows

-The native libraries do not need to be built often... only if changes have occurred in the "project" directory.
+The native libraries do not need to be built often -- only if changes have occurred in the "project" directory.
 Improvements to the command-line tools tend to occur more often.

-The requirements to build the native libraries is similar to using a release version of NME.
-You can find more detail on the [download](http://www.nme.io/download) page.
+The requirements to build a native library is similar to building an NME application for that platform.
+You can learn more on the [download](http://www.nme.io/download) page.

 License